Halls Saddle Mountain Gateway Precinct Proposal

 Where is Halls Saddle?

-Halls Saddle has been identified as a place where additional parking could occur with the remaining journey travelled by bus.
+Halls Saddle has been identified as a place where additional parking could occur, with the remaining journey travelled by bus.

 What is the Halls Saddle Mountain Gateway Precinct Proposal?

-The funding we are seeking under stream 1 of the program is to simply plan and design the Halls Saddle Mountain Gateway Precinct.
-Ultimately, we are hoping that our proposal will align with the eventual findings of the current strategic review of Kunanyi/Mt Wellington.
+Ultimately, we are hoping our proposal will align with the eventual findings of the current strategic review of Kunanyi/Mt Wellington.

 What are the benefits of this proposal?